 When I sit with this question, it hits me in places I’ve kept quiet for a long time.
-There’s a big part of me that still feels unprotected — not just in one area of life, but in layers.
+There’s a big part of me that still feels unprotected.
+It’s not just in one area of life, but in layers.
 Deep, old layers.

 If I’m being honest, I rarely feel protected in my own body.
 Around my father.
 Around my fiancé.
 Around strangers out in public.
 Even typing that feels like revealing something I’ve never actually said out loud.
-When I’m alone in public, I catch myself drifting as far away as I can from men who are by themselves.
-It’s like my body moves before my mind even catches up.
+When I’m alone in public, I distance myself from men who are alone.
+My body moves away instinctively before my mind even catches up.

 It makes sense, though.
-I’ve never truly been able to protect myself… not from sexual abuse, not physical or emotional hurt, not even from childhood bullying.
-And now, here I am in my thirties, finally finding a voice — finally learning to speak up — but my mind still slips back into fear.
-Deep down, I still don’t believe I could protect myself if something ever happened again.
+I’ve never truly been capable of protecting myself.
+I couldn’t protect myself from sexual abuse.
+I couldn’t shield myself from physical or emotional hurt.
+I couldn’t even defend myself against childhood bullying.
+And now, here I am in my thirties.
+I am finally finding a voice.
+I am finally learning to speak up.
+But my mind still slips back into fear.
+Deep down, I still don’t believe I would be capable of protecting myself if something ever happened again.

-So if I’m answering this question honestly… I don’t feel protected in my romantic relationship, and I don’t feel protected in my family relationships.
-Not because of something specific they’re doing, but because my nervous system has lived inside survival mode for so long that “unsafe” is all it knows.
-In my relationship, I struggle when I’m not in control, when I can’t predict what’s coming next, or when affection comes without warning.
+So if I’m answering this question honestly… I don’t feel protected in my romantic relationship.
+I don’t feel protected in my family relationships.
+It isn’t because of something specific they’re doing.
+It’s because my nervous system has lived inside survival mode for so long.
+“Unsafe” is all it knows.
+In my relationship, I struggle when I’m not in control.
+I struggle when I can’t predict what’s coming next.
+I also struggle when affection comes without warning.
 Uninvited touch makes my body tense and my spirit curl inward.
-I don’t fully understand the “why” yet — but that’s something we’re exploring in EMDR, one gentle step at a time.
+I don’t fully understand the “why” yet.
+We’re exploring that in EMDR, one gentle step at a time.

 So… wish me luck.
-Healing these old, tender places feels like learning to trust again — in God, in others, and in my own body.
-And maybe this is the first time in my life I’m finally choosing to believe that protection is something I deserve.
+Healing these old, tender places feels like learning to trust again.
+It means trusting in God, in others, and in my own body.
+And maybe this is the first time in my life.
+I’m finally choosing to believe that protection is something I deserve.

 XOXO,